Azure/azurehpc/experimental/run_nccl_tests_ncv4/readme.md

 ```
 ./run_nccl_tests_nc96v4.sh <NUMBER_OF_MPI_PROCESSES> <HOSTFILE>
 ```
 >Note: Each NC96v4 should have 4 MPI processes (so on 2 NC96v4, NUM_OF_MPI_PROCESSES=8), the HOSTFILE is a text hostfile, each line has 1 IP address).
 Use the run_nccl_tests_nc48v4.sh script to run on NC48v4 (2 A100).
+Make sure you use the correct topology/graph files and the paths to these files are correct.

 ## Run NCCL test using the SLURM scheduler (e.g sbatch/srun)